 To delete all the plugins go to the Plugins > All Plugins page and mark all the plugins except the Elementor and Elementor Pro.
 Now use the bulk option dropdown and select deactivate option.
 After that click on the Apply button.
 It will deactivate all your selected plugins at once.

 Switch back to a default theme

 Sometimes browser addons or cache cause the error so you need to check the issue on your browser incognito mode.
-Make sure that no add-ons are running on the incognito mode.
-You can open the incognito mode on your Google Chrome using the three dots option on the top right corner.
+Make sure that no add-ons are running in the incognito mode.
+You can open the incognito mode on your Google Chrome using the three dots option in the top right corner.
 Click on it and then select the incognito option.

 You need to check your website permalink once again.
-There is some server that does not allow write-access to .htaccess file.
+There is some server that does not allow write access to the .htaccess file.
 So you need to set the permalink structure as Plain.
-To set your permalink go to the Settings > Permalink page and select the Plain.
-Click on the Save changes button to save your changes.
+To set your permalink to go to the Settings > Permalink page and select Plain.
+Click on the Save Changes button to save your changes.